Drop off and collection of children policy and procedure

 1. Ensure that the educator-to-child ratios are always maintained when children are in attendance at the centre.

-2. Contact the parent or authorised nominee if the child has not been collected by the agreed time and inform the Area Manager of the situation.
+2. Contact the parent or authorised nominee if the child has not been collected by the agreed time and inform the Early Learning Victoria area manager of the situation.

 3. Follow the steps listed in the next procedure if a parent/guardian or authorised nominee does not arrive to collect the child and cannot be contacted.